 The concept of the Inner-Child as the wounded soul that we harbour inside us is recognised by western psychologists, present in Eastern philosophies and talked about in Andean interpretations of our primary development during medicine healing.
 It is a very simple concept to understand and to work with and for these reasons we incorporate the workshop in our retreat integration to provide a tangible ongoing support for your personal spiritual development.

 We believe that anyone who is open to the healing experienced within our ceremonies would feel supported from the information that we transfer within our Inner Child workshop.
+Please read our article about what can be experienced with an ongoing Inner Child Practice.

 How is the course structured?